Estee Nack – “Balandas” review

 Chance the Rapper – “The Big Day” review

-Chance the Rapper is a 26 year old rapper, singer, songwriter, actor & activist from Chicago, Illinois that became an overnight sensation in 2012 with his debut mixtape 10 Day & he would eventually follow it up the next year with one of the best mixtapes of this decade: Acid Rap.
+Chance the Rapper is a 26 year old rapper, singer/songwriter, actor & activist from Chicago, Illinois that became an overnight sensation in 2012 with his debut mixtape 10 Day & he would eventually follow it up the next year with one of the best mixtapes of this decade: Acid Rap.
 Last time we heard from Chance was in 2016 with Coloring Book which had an more admirably Christian message to his music, but was weighed down by an abundance of features.
-3 years have passed & he’s now making his return with his full-length debut.
+3 years have passed & he’s now making his return with his full-length debut following a role in the A24 Films horror comedy Slice.

 The album kicks off with “All Day Long”, where Chance talks about feeling grateful over a blissful instrumental from none other than The Social Experiment.
 The next song “Do You Remember?” gets nostalgic over a buttery instrumental while the track “Eternal” with Smino sees the 2 talking about wanting a lifetime relationship over a funky beat.
 The song “Hot Shower” with DaBaby & MadeinTYO sees the 3 rambling about this chick over a nondescript trap beat while the track “We Go High” pays tribute to his wife over a J Dilla inspired instrumental.

-The song “I Got You (Always & Forever)” is a hideous 1-night stand anthem & after the “Photo Ops” skit, the song “Roo” with Taylor Bennett sees the 2 getting motivational over a cavernous beat.
+“I Got You (Always & Forever)” is a hideous 1-night stand anthem & after the “Photo Ops” skit, the song “Roo” with Taylor Bennett sees the 2 getting motivational on some WWE tag team shit over a cavernous beat.
 The title track talks about his wedding over a beautiful acoustic instrumental while the song “Let’s Go on the Run” with Knox Fortune sees the 2 pretty much simping over a sunny beat.

 Erick Sermon – “Vernia” review

-After the “Payne Intro”, the first song “Wake Up (No Fear)” brags about his skills over a futuristic instrumental.
-“Da Wave” continues the lyrical themes of the previous joint over a vintage instrumental from Rockwilder while while the track “Tha Game” with AZ & Styles P sees the 3 dissing people only out for the fame over a bass-line & a soul sample.
-The song “Go” with No Malice talks about life in the streets over a luscious boom bap beat while the song “My Style” with N.O.R.E. & Raekwon sees the 3 showing all of their unique styles over a laidback soul sample.
+After the “Payne Intro”, the first song “Wake Up (No Fear)” brags about his skills over a futuristic instrumental while “Da Wave” continues the lyrical themes of the previous joint over a vintage Rockwilder beat.
+“Tha Game” featuring AZ & Styles P sees the 3 dissing people only out for the fame over a bass-line & a soul sample while “Go” with No Malice talks about life in the streets over a luscious boom bap instrumental.

 Score: 4/5